ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### SignalSlots

 `SignalSlots` have been removed.
-Symfony Event are used instead.
+Symfony Events are used instead.

 ### Twig helper names